 Lastly – do not forget to read all of the rules.
 Many artists go into competitions without even reading about them first.

-I can’t tell you how much time people have wasted by entering into a contest they weren’t eligible for because they failed to read the rules.
+I can’t tell you how much time people have wasted entering a contest they weren’t eligible for because they failed to read the rules.

-Lastly, make sure to keep up with deadlines listed by contests, such as when submissions close or submission reminder emails from organizers.
+Lastly, ensure to keep up with deadlines listed by contests, such as when submissions close or submission reminder emails from organizers.

-After you have decided on an art competition and read all of the contests rule, you will want to prepare by doing the following:
+After you have decided on an art competition and read all of the contest rules, you will want to prepare by doing the following:

-- Planning your work by creating a concept and sketching out all of the different steps for your piece.
+- Planning your work by creating a concept and sketching out all the steps for your piece.